 Equipment uses specialized spring resistance to build strength, flexibility, coordination and increase range of motion.
 Mat-based workout requires you to provide your own resistance solely through the use of your own body.
 Equipment workout provide more immediate tactile/sensory feedback,.
 Mat is the basis for the system and allows one to jump right in, and the practice can be enhanced with the use of the equipment.
 It’s great to experience both equipment and Mat right from the beginning.

 Yes.
 They can guide your muscles through a gradual and gentle stretch to minimize injuries associated with sudden and over stretching of the muscles.

 Will I “grow taller” by doing Pilates/Gyrotonic?

 Much of these exercises requires you to look within, focus on your breathing, and feel the subtle differences within your body.
 The decompression of the spine which is one of the main goals, as well as by strengthening the postural muscles, people have learned to maintain good posture thereby appearing taller.

 Will I feel sore afterwards?

-Since every Pilates class includes a stretch and a strength component, as well as a warm up and cool down, you will feel minimal soreness.
+Since every session includes a stretch and a strength component, as well as a warm up and cool down, you may feel minimal soreness.
 Most people feel energized after their sessions.

 What do I wear to classes?